shellspec/shellspec/README.md

 ### Helpers

-#### `Dump` - dump stdout, stderr and status for debugging
+#### `Dump` - dump stdout, stderr, and status for debugging

-Dump stdout, stderr and status of the evaluation.
+Dump stdout, stderr, and status of the evaluation.
 It is useful for debugging.

 ```sh
 When call echo hello world